ghostbar/hapi-rethinkdb/README.md

 Use plugin
 ----------

 The connection object returned by `rethinkdb.connect` callback is exposed on `server.plugins['hapi-rethinkdb'].connection` and binded to the context on routes and extensions as `this.rethinkdbConn`.
-You can find the `rethinkdb` library itself exposed on `server.plugins['hapi-rethinkdb'].library` or binded to the context on routes and extensions as `this.rethinkdb`.
+You can find the `rethinkdb` library itself exposed on `server.plugins['hapi-rethinkdb'].library` and `server.plugins['hapi-rethinkdb'].rethinkdb` or binded to the context on routes and extensions as `this.rethinkdb`.

 From a handler you can use it like: